isomerpages/isomerpages-govtech/media/technews/_posts/2024-01-19-which-sms-links-are-scams-and-which-are-not.md

 ![how to identify sms scams](/images/technews/cdc-scam-2.png)

-Earlier this year, the People’s Association distributed $500 worth of CDC (Community Development Council) vouchers to over 1.27 million households to quite a bit of buzz.
+Earlier this year, the People’s Association distributed $500 worth of CDC (Community Development Council) vouchers to over 1.27 million households.
 Since then, over [1.1 million](https://www.straitstimes.com/singapore/over-11-million-or-88-of-s-porean-households-have-claimed-cdc-vouchers-low-yen-ling) or 88% of households have claimed their CDC vouchers.

 That’s all good, but there were a few things that caught our attention that we thought you should take note of, especially for those who have yet to claim their CDC vouchers.